VMGWARE/vATCSuite/CONTRIBUTING.md

 ## Conclusion

-Thank you for considering contributing to Redbeard's ATIS Generator.
+Thank you for considering contributing to vATC Suite.
 Your contributions are greatly appreciated and will help make the tool even better for its users.